 Lemon Drop Stand

-Once you finish that loaded funnel cake, turn in a circle and you’ll see the Lemon Drop stand right across the walkway towards the Comet roller coaster.
-Head straight over for one of their lemonades!
-It’s refreshing, made fresh and exactly what you need after a few peanut butter cups!
+If you chow down on that loaded funnel cake at Hersheypark, I’m guessing you’ll be thirsty!
+Turn in a circle and you’ll see the Lemon Drop stand right across the walkway towards the Comet roller coaster, and head straight over for one of their lemonades.

-If you leave Lemon Drop and Founder’s Way Funnel Cakes, and head right towards the bumper cars (to the left of where my son is in the above picture), you’ll bump into Simply Chocolate.
+If you leave Lemon Drop and Founder’s Way Funnel Cakes, and head right towards the bumper cars, you’ll bump into Simply Chocolate.
 If you follow Hersheypark on Facebook on Instagram, then I’m sure you’ve seen pictures of their King Size Shakes!

 Spring Creek Smokehouse